splunk/public-o11y-docs/_includes/logs/query-logs.rst

 7. Select :guilabel:`Run search`.

+8. [Optional] If you want to stop the current search, select :guilabel:`Cancel search`.
+Partial results do  not display.
+To continue your search, select :guilabel:`Run search` again.

-8. Review the top values for your query on the the :guilabel:`Fields` panel on right.
+9. Review the top values for your query on the the :guilabel:`Fields` panel on right.
 This list includes the count of each value in the log records.
 To include log records with a particular value, select the field name, then select ``=``.
 To exclude log records with a particular value from your results, select the field name, then select ``!=``.
 To see the full list of values and distribution for this field, select :guilabel:`Explore all values`.

-9. Optionally, if you are viewing Splunk platform data, you can open your query results in the Splunk platform and use SPL to further query the resulting logs.
+10. [Optional] If you are viewing Splunk platform data, you can open your query results in the Splunk platform and use SPL to further query the resulting logs.
 You must have an account in Splunk platform.
 To open the log results in the Splunk platform, select the :guilabel:`Open in Splunk platform` icon at the top of the Logs table.

    .. image:: /_images/logs/lo-openinsplunk.png
          :width: 90%